HiDannyZ/Prototype-RollerCoaster/README.md

 ## Disclaimer!
   I am unfortunately not able to share this source code due to academic integerity.
 However, I am able to share the executable and media files, so any interested people are able to run the application themselves.

+The Program was written in C++ utilizing
+- OpenGL
+- Microsoft Visual Studios C++.

 ### Youtube Video
 [![YoutubeImage](https://github.com/HiDannyZhu/Transformations-and-Heightmaps-in-3D/blob/master/YoutubeImage.png)](https://www.youtube.com/watch?v=Z9tJMM_5zTE "Everything Is AWESOME")